jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

   (b) the general law.

 ### 10 Independence of Service
-(1) The responsible Ministers, or any other Minister, or any person acting by or on behalf of or at the direction of any Minister, or Te Pūtahi Paoho, or a member of Te Pūtahi Paoho, or a director acting without the authority of the board, must not direct the Service, or any subsidiary of the Service, or any director, officer, or employee of the Service in respect of—
+(1) The responsible Ministers, or any other Minister, or any person acting by or on behalf of or at the direction of any Minister, or Te Mātāwai, or a member of Te Mātāwai, or a director acting without the authority of the board, must not direct the Service, or any subsidiary of the Service, or any director, officer, or employee of the Service in respect of—
   (a) a particular programme:
   (b) a particular allegation or complaint relating to a particular programme:
   (c) the gathering or presentation of news or the preparation or presentation of current affairs programmes: